atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 Her relations and friends in England had totally abandoned her, upon her first going off in so in discreet a manner; and her father divided the fortune he was to have given with her, to Carey, between her two younger sisters, who were, in consequence of that division, married. -- Without that addition to the fortunes intended for them before, they might never have received any honourable overtures, for the indiscretion of one daughter in a family is frequently detrimental to her sisters.

-As Miss Boswell was deserted thus, and neglected by those to whom she was most nearly related, with whom she was most intimately connected, Carey reflected with pleasure on his not having married a woman of so loose a disposition, of so infamous a character; he even began to think himself less culpable, for having attempted her to deviate from virtue. -- -- Her incontinence, however, made the sex in general, appear to him in so unfavourable a light, that he chose to avoid any connexions with them, for fear of meeting with a second Miss Boswell. -- After having spent some years in different parts of France and Italy, during which I became intimate with him, as he saved me more than once from being drawn into the greatest hazard of my life, by the licentious behaviour of the women in both those countries -- he returned to England and, from that time, we continued on the most friendly footing.
+As Miss Boswell was deserted thus, and neglected by those to whom she was most nearly related, with whom she was most intimately connected, Carey reflected with pleasure on his not having married a woman of so loose a disposition, of so infamous a character; he even began to think himself less culpable, for having attempted her to deviate from virtue. -- -- Her incontinence, however, made the sex in general, appear to him in so unfavourable a light, that he chose to avoid any connections with them, for fear of meeting with a second Miss Boswell. -- After having spent some years in different parts of France and Italy, during which I became intimate with him, as he saved me more than once from being drawn into the greatest hazard of my life, by the licentious behaviour of the women in both those countries -- he returned to England and, from that time, we continued on the most friendly footing.

 One day passing by the house, in which he had spent many, many happy hours with Mira, he started, turned pale, and laying his hand on my shoulder, cried, "I am always affected at the sight of a place once dear to me, but which is now remembered with a kind of horror."